mauricio-gamboa/hacker-news-app/README.md

 You don't have to worry with the back-end implementation.
 When testing we'll make sure we serve the files on this repository properly.

-Imagine that you are already working at Werkspot, we want to build an improved version of HN and you were assigned the task to start it's front-end implementation.
+Imagine that we want to build an improved version of HN and you were assigned the task to start it's front-end implementation.

 From the moment we send you this repository, you have 48 hours to work on it.